 Oakland Feather River Camp opened in 1924 on federal land under a long-term lease agreement with the US Department of Agriculture and the Forest Service.

 Though camper attire may have changed over the last 80 years and campers have traded in their canteens for water bottles, much is still the same at Feather River.
-Traditions abound such as swimming in the swimming hole, singing around the campfire, participating in the camper show at the Starr Bowl, and dancing on the Veranda.
+Traditions abound such as taking a dip in the camp swimming hole, singing around the campfire, participating in the camper talent show at the Starr Bowl, and dancing on the Veranda.

 Until the late 50’s, not all campers upheld the tradition of comparing drive-times from the Bay Area.
 Many campers arrived at Camp via the train that let them off right inside the Camp.
-You can still hear the trains passing the Camp.
+You can still hear the trains passing the Camp each day!

 Camps in Common History

 Harry Edwards, then Director for Oakland Parks and Recreation proposed that Feather River Camp be closed.
 Judi Marquardt-Norris, longtime camper, and Jill Rose, director of Camp It Up!, began individually to talk with City Council members about the importance of keeping the camp open.
 Judi and Jill met and began to work together.
 A number of City Council members suggested that they might think about operating the camp.

 Harry Edwards again proposed that the camp be closed.
 A group of campers got together and formed an action group to work to keep the camp open.
 Terry Cullinane, a member of that group, became very active in that process.
 Terry, Judi, and Jill decided to form a non-profit organization to begin operating the camp.
 Camps in Common (CIC) was born.